 Financial Arrangement:Long-term: Benefits vary by site, but typically includes a living stipend (ranging from $2,133 - $12,100, depending on service type), community housing, and travel reimbursement.
 Short-term: Living stipend for the summer (ranging from $1,500 - $2,500 depending on location), room and board.

 Living Arrangements:Long-term: Living arrangements vary by chapter location, but community housing is typically provided for full-time positions and may be available for part-time positions.
 Short-term: All summer interns are required to live in intentional community.
 Living arrangements vary by chapter location, but typical examples include university campuses, community houses, and apartment complexes.

 Program Size:Long-term: Approximately 40 young adults serve one-year terms between the North Texas and Tennessee chapters of Project Transformation.
-Short-term: Approximately 300 young adults serve across all Project Transformation chapters.
-Each chapter serves between three and ten sites, with teams of 8-12 young adults per site.
+Short-term: Approximately 400 young adults serve across all Project Transformation chapters.
+Each chapter serves between two and 11 sites, with teams of 8-12 young adults per site.

 Training:Long-term: One week of pre-service program training is provided, as well as on-site orientation.
 Project Transformation provides training in the following areas: Curriculum implementation, First Aid/CPR. conflict resolution, anti-racism, diversity, team building, classroom management, and vocational discernment.
 Ongoing training is provided throughout the program; and additional retreats are offered for one-year positions.
 Short-term: Same as above.

 Application Deadline:Varies by chapter location, but January 15th is priority deadline for most locations.

 Current Urgent Opportunities